 Cloud Foundry is organized so that your production, testing, and development environments remain separate.
 You can use New Relic in all three environments to gain unique insight into your application’s performance and behavior.
 So, whether you are just starting to build your application or it is running in production, try binding New Relic to it to see how your application is performing.

 Check out Cloud Foundry’s blog post for more details on using New Relic with the Java buildpack.
 Or check out the short video demo below created by our friends at Cloud Foundry, which shows just how quick and easy it is to deploy to Cloud Foundry and use New Relic.
 Go ahead and try it for yourself!
+Want to learn how to get cloud faster with AWS?
+Our infographic on cloud observability can help.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.